 Government incentives are available for investments in energy efficiency upgrades (through the Victorian Energy Upgrades program) and for onsite renewable energy installations (through the Clean Energy Regulator).

-You may access a range of different financing options to fund energy efficiency or renewable energy investments.
+Different financing options are available to fund energy efficiency or renewable energy investments.

 Environmental Upgrade Finance (EUF)

-Environmental Upgrade Finance (EUF) is a council-based financing mechanism enabling building owners to better access finance for environmental upgrades to existing non-residential buildings.
-Under an EUF agreement, a lender provides finance to a building owner and the local council collects repayments through the rates system.
+Owners of existing, non-residential buildings can get help financing environmental upgrades through Environmental Upgrade Finance (EUF).
+Under a EUF agreement, a lender provides finance to a building owner and the local council collects repayments through the rates system.
 The council then passes the property charge onto the lender.

-Solar leasing offers some benefits over ownership of a solar PV system:
+Solar leasing offers some benefits over ownership of a solar panel system, including:

-- low or no up-front costs for the installation of the PV system
+- low or no up-front costs for the installation of solar panels

 - no requirement for system maintenance